gleanerio/archetype/docs/quickstart.md

 # Quickstart

+## Prerequisits

+To leverage the scripts below you need:

+* Docker or Podman installed
+* A valid S3 object store (Minio, AWS, Google Cloud, etc) with your access codes
+* The scripts use bash, so some environment like Linux, Mac OS or Bash on Windows to run the scripts

+## Steps

 This is a command line based example and assumes a bash or zsh type shell.
 If you are using another shell or CLI environment you will need to adapt these commands to your environment.